bciaramitaro/Fire-Rhythms-/README.md

 # Fire-Rhythms-

-An interactive installation combining Arduino and Max/MSP where real-time load sensor data drives dynamic video playback.
-The Arduino reads weight input via an HX711 load cell amplifier and streams values over serial to Max/MSP, which interprets load thresholds to trigger distinct video states across multiple projectors using mesh-warped output.
+An interactive installation using Arduino and Max/MSP in which placing logs on a weight-sensitive fire pit triggers folk-story projections.
+Load cell data (via HX711) is sent to Max/MSP, which maps weight thresholds to dynamic, multi-projector video states.

 **Project documentation:** [bellaciaramitaro.com/fire-rhythyms](https://www.bellaciaramitaro.com/fire-rhythyms)